If you've received a parking fine, it's quick a simple to pay it online.

 Pay your parking fine

-We manage enforcement across the county (excluding Derby city) in partnership with the eight district and borough councils – Amber Valley Borough Council, Bolsover District Council, Chesterfield Borough Council, Derbyshire Dales District Council, Erewash Borough Council, High Peak Borough Council, North East Derbyshire District Council and South Derbyshire District Council.
+We manage enforcement across the county (excluding Derby city) in partnership with the 8 district and borough councils – Amber Valley Borough Council, Bolsover District Council, Chesterfield Borough Council, Derbyshire Dales District Council, Erewash Borough Council, High Peak Borough Council, North East Derbyshire District Council and South Derbyshire District Council.

 CEOs are responsible for enforcing: